mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

     buttonExportDocument = QPushButton("Export Document", mainWidget)

-Now, to connect the button to our function, we'll need to look at the signals in the documentation. `QPushButton <http://doc.qt.io/qt-5/qpushbutton.html>`_ has no unique signals of it's own, but it does say it inherits 4 signals from `QAbstractButton <http://doc.qt.io/qt-5/qabstractbutton.html#signals>`_, which means that we can use those too.
+Now, to connect the button to our function, we'll need to look at the signals in the documentation. `QPushButton <http://doc.qt.io/qt-5/qpushbutton.html>`_ has no unique signals of its own, but it does say it inherits 4 signals from `QAbstractButton <http://doc.qt.io/qt-5/qabstractbutton.html#signals>`_, which means that we can use those too.
 In our case, we want clicked.

 .. code:: python